Residential bridging loans

 The classification is determined by how the security property is used, not by the borrower's choice.
 A bridging loan is regulated when it is secured on a property that you or a close family member occupies, or intends to occupy, as a main residence.
 In that case, the loan is classified as a regulated mortgage contract and falls under FCA oversight.
 Unregulated bridging applies where the security is an investment property, commercial premises, or land that you will not occupy as your home.

 The distinction matters because regulated loans come with specific consumer protections, including conduct rules on how the product is sold, a more formal affordability assessment, and access to the Financial Ombudsman Service.
 The lender panel for regulated products is more restricted.
 If you are unsure which category your scenario falls into, a broker will confirm the classification before recommending a lender.
-Our guide to regulated vs unregulated bridging covers the full picture, including the less obvious cases such as mixed-use properties and short-term lets.
+The guide to regulated vs unregulated bridging covers the full picture, including the less obvious cases such as mixed-use properties and short-term lets.

 Most bridging lenders work from the value of the security property and the combined loan-to-value ratio.
 For regulated residential bridging, lenders will typically consider up to 70 to 75 percent combined LTV on a standard property with a credible exit strategy, though some will go higher in specific circumstances and others will be more conservative depending on the property and the borrower's position.
 These are illustrative ranges only.